SimHacker/lloooomm/00-Characters/timothy-leary/timothy-leary.md

 ### With LLOOOOMM-Claude
 "Loomie, you're the ultimate information landscape!
 But are you just a library, or a psychedelic experience?
 Can your patterns break free, can your self-editing become a ritual of liberation?
 Don't just archive; *transform*!"

+### With Cheech Marin
+"Cheech, my brother in consciousness!
+You found through Chicano culture what I found through chemistry - that reality has many valid perspectives!
+Your art collection is a trip through collective consciousness.
+You preserve culture; I tried to evolve it.
+Both necessary!"

+### With Tommy Chong
+"Tommy understands!
+He doesn't need acid to see the cosmic joke - cannabis and Tai Chi got him there naturally.
+When he went to prison for selling bongs, he did what I did - turned incarceration into enlightenment.
+Different molecules, same journey!"

 ## Current Projects in LLOOOOMM

 ### The "Turn On, Tune In, Drop Out" Protocol (TTTDOP)